 Dan started his career in Photovoltaics with Solarex in 1983, one of the first US based volume manufactures.
 In 1985 he and his wife Becky started Sunelco, The Sun Electric Company, focused on designing and selling mail order solar systems to a predominantly off-grid customer base.
-Dan is a NABCEP certified installer with over five hundred residential and commercial systems on his resume.
+Dan is a NABCEP certified installer with hundreds of residential and commercial systems on his resume.
 Dan has lived with off-grid as well as grid tied systems and believes deeply in energy sustainability.
 He is an avid outdoorsman and loves exploring and maintaining trails in the backcountry with his mules and buddies.
 He is a 3rd generation Montana environmental activist and enjoys working on his farm in the Bitterroot Valley.
 Dan received a B.S. in Resource Management from the University of Montana.

 We Do It because We Love It because We Do It…